🏞️Native ETH Staking

 1. Define your operator parameters (fee, revenue share, recipients).

-2. Kiln deploy operator via the Fee Splitter Factory.
+2. Kiln deploy operator via the Fee Splitter Factoryarrow-up-right.

-3. Integrate deposit flow with the Kiln API or local crafting.
+3. Integrate deposit flow with the Kiln APIarrow-up-right or local crafting.

 4. Start generating revenue from Native ETH staking.